maorhz/chef-multi-agent/README.md

-## Architecture & Implementation Plan: \n Multi-Agent Workflow w/Model Armor
+## Architecture & Implementation Plan: Multi-Agent Workflow w/Model Armor and SDP

 This document serves as the complete technical spec and implementation reference for the **Smart Chef & Grocery Assistant** multi-agent workflow, featuring real-time client-side prompt shielding and backend Model Armor protection.